 Alban is inspired by Rauschenberg and his "Combines" and influenced by American Pop Art and the New French Realism.
-In recent years, Alban explored several themes: "The Cabins" reported to the warplanes, "Steelworkers" from his fascination with industrial machines and "Materials" is an aesthetic research on textures and colors.
+In recent years, Alban explored several themes: "The Cabins" regarding warplanes, "Steelworkers" that stems from his fascination with industrial machines and "Materials", which is an aesthetic research on textures and colors.

-"I think my inspiration comes from childhood, I grew up near airports and drilling platforms, particularly in Africa.
-The industrial material has always fascinated me.
-Although functional, it sometimes resembles to real works of art.
-These objects tell stories, if we know how to listen to them.
-The metal pieces are fossils of the modern world.
-As a boy, I spent my time transforming my toys.
-They seemed to me too new, not realistic enough.
-I added kerosene stains around gasoline arrivals or burning marks on the reactors.
-Soon, I conceived and made my own models with a concern for truth.
-The Art schools brought me a rigorous and varied technic.
-As I worked in parallel as a decorator in broadcasting, it took me a while to clear the principle of my research: the fantasized object.
-It is a very concrete object but also an object that has never existed in the collective mind.
-I appeal to the aerospace imaginary of the forties which rhymes with adventure.
-A whole mythology is born at that time which is still present in the cinema for example.
-In fact, I draw my subjects in an unreal past.
+"I think my inspiration comes from childhood, growing up near airports and drilling rigs, especially in Africa.
+Industrial equipment has always fascinated me.
+Although functional, it sometimes resembles real works of art.
+These objects tell us stories, as long as we know how to listen to them.
+Pieces of metal will be the fossils of the modern world.
+Even as a child, I spent my time transforming my toys.
+They seemed too new, not realistic enough.
+I used to add kerosene stains around the fuel lines or traces of combustion on the reactors.
+Very quickly, I designed and built my own models with a concern for truth.
+The art schools eventually gave me a rigorous and more varied technique.
+As I also worked as a decorator in the audiovisual industry, it took me some time before I was able to identify the principle of my research: the fantasy object.
+It's an object that is both very concrete but which has only ever existed in the collective imagination.
+I use aeronautical imagery from the forties, synonymous with adventure.
+There's a whole mythology born of this era that we are still heirs to through cinema for example.
+In fact, I draw my subjects from an unreal past.
 Our memory is full of fascinating historical slag.
-Picture the thumb pointing of the Roman emperor ordering the killing of a gladiator, it never happened and yet we firmly believe it did.
-In the same way, my cabins are an illusion, he who has my pieces becomes a kind of archaeologist of the imagination.
+Take the Roman emperor's thumbs down ordering the killing of a gladiator, it never existed and yet we believe it to be true.
+In the same way, my cabins are just an illusion, whoever acquires my pieces becomes a kind of archaeologist of the imagination.
 I use acrylic on a wooden structure.
-I treasure the volume of media and mass suggested.
-Like the material effects, this gives an authenticity to works that seem to jump towards the viewer.
-This also allows the hanging of unexpected things supposed to weigh hundreds of kilos.
+I am very keen on the volume of the support and the suggested mass.
+Like the effects of the material, this gives authenticity to the works which seem to spring towards the viewer.
+It also allows the hanging of unexpected things that are supposed to weigh hundreds of kilos.